FygCafe/fygcafe.github.io/README.md

 # FygLore
 The (un)official documentation for Fyg Cafe's lore.
-This lore book is unofficial and is not yet approved by the Fyg.<br>
+This lore book is unofficial and is not yet approved by the Fyg.<br><br>
-**Wanna join us?
-Try [Clicking here](https://disboard.org/server/891856235840819200)**
+Wanna join us?
+Try [Clicking here](https://disboard.org/server/891856235840819200)<br>
+Want to check the official, Rewritten ( unedited ) lore?
+Maybe you should [Click here](https://minecraftpublisher.github.io/FygLore/official/)

 # WARNING: Classified information ahead.